Mjrovai/WALC_2022-Applied_AI/README.md

 + ["Technical Strategy for AI Engineers, In the Era of Deep Learning" by Andrew Ng](https://github.com/ajaymache/machine-learning-yearning/blob/master/full%20book/machine-learning-yearning.pdf)
 + ["Python for Data Analysis by Wes MacKinney"](https://wesmckinney.com/book/)

-WALC 2022 Track 7 is part of the [TinyML4D](https://tinyml.seas.harvard.edu/), an initiative to make Embedded Machine Learning (TinyML) education available to everyone globally, enabling innovative solutions for the unique challenges faced by Developing Countries.

 ## Material
 - All material will be uploaded to this repo at the classes' base
   - Slides, Noteboooks, Code and Docs in English